cdktf/cdktf-provider-google/docs/computeRegionTargetHttpsProxy.java.md

 If it is not provided, the provider region is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.18.0/docs/resources/compute_region_target_https_proxy#region ComputeRegionTargetHttpsProxy#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.19.0/docs/resources/compute_region_target_https_proxy#region ComputeRegionTargetHttpsProxy#region}

+---

+##### `sslCertificates`<sup>Optional</sup> <a name="sslCertificates" id="@cdktf/provider-google.computeRegionTargetHttpsProxy.ComputeRegionTargetHttpsProxy.Initializer.parameter.sslCertificates"></a>

+- *Type:* java.util.List<java.lang.String>

+URLs to SslCertificate resources that are used to authenticate connections between users and the load balancer.

+At least one SSL certificate must be specified.
+Currently, you may specify up to 15 SSL certificates. sslCertificates do not apply when the load balancing scheme is set to INTERNAL_SELF_MANAGED.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.19.0/docs/resources/compute_region_target_https_proxy#ssl_certificates ComputeRegionTargetHttpsProxy#ssl_certificates}

 ---